-This 8-bit I/O expander for the two-line bidirectional bus (I 2 C) is designed for 2.3-V to 5.5-V V ${CC}$ operation.
+This 16-bit I/O expander for the two-line bidirectional bus (I ^2C) is designed for 2.3-V to 5.5-V V{CC} operation.
 It provides general-purpose remote I/O expansion for most microcontroller families via the I2C interface [serial clock (SCL), serial data (SDA)].

-The PCA9554 consists of one 8-bit Configuration (input or output selection), Input, Output, and Polarity Inversion (active high or active low) registers.
-At power on, the I/Os are configured as inputs with a weak pullup to V{CC}.
-However, the system master can enable the I/Os as either inputs or outputs by writing to the I/O configuration bits.
+The PCA9555 consists of two 8-bit Configuration (input or output selection), Input Port, Output Port, and Polarity Inversion (active high or active low operation) registers.
+At power on, the I/Os are configured as inputs.
+The system master can enable the I/Os as either inputs or outputs by writing to the I/O configuration bits.
 The data for each input or output is kept in the corresponding Input or Output register.
 The polarity of the Input Port register can be inverted with the Polarity Inversion register.
 All registers can be read by the system master.